Key duplication: Restricted key

+A restricted key is a type of key that is designed to limit access to a specific area or object.
+These keys are typically used in high-security environments, such as government facilities, military bases, and certain businesses that require strict access control.

+Restricted keys are unique in that they are only able to be duplicated by authorized individuals or locksmiths who have the proper identification and authorization to do so.
+This helps to ensure that the key cannot be copied or used by unauthorized individuals.

+Some common examples of restricted key systems include master key systems, where a single key can open multiple locks within a building, and key control systems which allow for precise tracking of key usage and access control.
+Overall, restricted keys are an important tool for maintaining security and controlling access to sensitive areas.

 A restricted keyblank has a keyway for which a manufacturer has set up a restricted level of sales and distribution.
 Restricted keys are often protected by patent, which prohibits other manufacturers from making unauthorized productions of the key blank.
 In many cases, customers must provide proof of ID before a locksmith will cut additional keys using restricted blanks.
 Some companies, such as Medeco High Security Locks, have keyways that are restricted to having keys cut in the factory only.
 This is done to ensure the highest amount of security.
 These days, many restricted keys have special in-laid features, such as magnets, different types of metal, or even small computer chips to prevent duplication.

 Another way to restrict keys is trademarking the profile of the key.

 For example, the profile of the key can read the name of the manufacturer.

 The advantage of a trademark is that the legal protection for a trademark can be longer than the legal protection for a patent.

 However, usually not all features of the profile are necessary to create a working key.

 By removing certain unnecessary features, a non restricted profile can be derived, allowing the production and distribution of non restricted key blanks.